 Going to College

-When enrolled in college full time, children are eligible for regular TRICARE benefits until their 23rd birthday or graduation, whichever comes first.
+When they are full-time college students, your child is eligible for regular TRICARE benefits until their 23rd birthday or graduation, whichever comes first.

-- The "student status" must be reflected in the Defense Enrollment Eligibility Reporting System (DEERS).
+- Your student status must be in the Defense Enrollment Eligibility Reporting System (DEERS)

 - Visit MilConnect to see what information you need to update your student status

-Health care options depend on where the school is located and the sponsor's military status.
-Parents and children should ask the following questions to help decide which TRICARE plan to use in college:
+Health care plans depend on where the school is and your sponsor's military status.
+Here are some questions to help you decide.

 Health Plan Options